-A typical Web Service provides data to a web page.
+A typical Web Service only provides data to a web page.

-With <AppML>, HTML displays the user interface, and <AppML> provides the data.
+With AppML, HTML is the user interface, a Web Service provides the data.

 Original Web Services were designed to use XML standards like SOAP, WSDL, and UDDI.

-An example of a web service can be a small program designed to supply other applications with the latest stock exchange prices.
+Example: A small program designed to supply other applications with the stock exchange prices.

-Since web services use HTTP protocols to communicate with other systems, web services are independent of both operating systems and programming languages.
+Since web services use HTTP, they are independent of both operating systems and programming languages.